 Discover Other Plum Blossom Spots in Kyoto

-Regardless the overtourism problem, Kyoto is undoubtably Japan’s most popular tourist destination.
+Regardless of its overtourism problem, Kyoto remains undoubtably Japan’s most popular tourist destination.
 If you plan to visit Kyoto in early spring, there are several spots for you to add to your itinerary to enjoy the seasonal flower, plum blossoms!
-While the view created by the plum flowers may be less awe-inspiring than the cherry blossoms due to the volumes, the elegant fragrance will make your visit more pleasant.
+While the view created by the plum flowers may be less awe-inspiring than the voluminous cherry blossoms, the elegant fragrance will make your visit more pleasant.

 For more information, refer to our article on The Plum Blossom Spots in Kyoto!